Majid1292/DRPT/README.md

 This code can be run using MATLAB R2007a and above

 ## Run
-To run the code, open `DRPT.m` and choose a dataset to apply the method to.
+For running the code, open `DRPT.m` and pick a dataset to apply the method.
 The code strats reading the selected dataset using `readLargeCSV.m` written by [Cedric Wannaz](https://www.mathworks.com/matlabcentral/profile/authors/1078046-cedric-wannaz).
-Then it selects the most important features and find the best subset by looking at the classification accuracies returned by `cAcc.m`.
-Finally, a subset with the best accuracy and the smallest number of features is selected and returned as the output.
+Then it selects the most important features and find the best subset by looking at the classification accuracies calculated by `cAcc.m`.
+In the end, a subset with the best accuracy along with a standard deviation of # of selected features and classification accuracies will be returned as the output.

+## Datasets
 All datasets must be stored in *datasets* folder in your *Documents* folder.
-We use datasets from [Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/) and datasets can be cleaned by this [code](https://github.com/jracp/NCBIdataPrep)
+We use datasets from [Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/) and datasets can be cleaned by this [code](https://github.com/jracp/NCBIdataPrep).
+Note that datasets should have no column and/or row names, and the class values should be all numeric.

-## Note
-  - Datasets should have no column and/or row names, and the class values should be all numeric